chrisgzj/omscsapplication/data_entry_automation/README.md

-This project aims to upload automatically the academic results of several students to the Mexico's educational authority platfomr using python and Selenium Webdriver.
+This project aims to upload automatically the academic results of several students to the Mexico's educational authority platform using python and Selenium Webdriver.
+The code has been used with three different schools.
 An example of the program running can be found in the video.